TimerErTim/Knevo/README.md

 I, the project owner, am currently attending the [higher technical college of Grieskirchen](https://github.com/HTBLA-Grieskirchen).
 My education takes me about as much time as a full time job, not counting homework and similar tasks.
+In addition, I also have a part-time job.
 Because of this, the development pace is not as fast as one may expect.
 Nonetheless, I like to extend this library as demanded.
 Just be aware that development might be or become a little slow.